How Are Agave Straws Made?

 What Are Agave Straws Made Of?

-Agave straws are made from Forest Stewardship Council (FCS)-certified plant waste fibers and recycled plastics.
+Agave straws are made from Forest Stewardship Council (FSC)-certified plant waste fibers and recycled plastics.
 There are usually different categories of agave fiber straw, including compostable, recycled, or pure plastic recycled.
 What sets these straws apart is the base polymer or resin used to make them.

 Compostable agave contains fibers from agave plants and a blend of non-petroleum-based biopolymers such as PHA’s, PHB’s and PLA.
 As a result, these straws can be put into a composting bin, where they will degrade in the right conditions.
-Our Recycled agave product , on the other hand, is made of plant fibers and post consumer recycled plastic.
+Our Recycled agave product, on the other hand, is made of plant fibers and post-consumer recycled plastic.

 The Agave Straw Manufacturing Process

-Generally, agave straws are sourced as a by-product from tequila and mezcal production.
+Generally, agave straws are sourced as a by-product of tequila and mezcal production.
 After being harvested to make tequila, agave plants leave behind fibers called bagasse, which can be repurposed to create agave straws.
 Transforming agro-industrial waste into a useful material involves a meticulous manufacturing process.

 How Greenprint Agave Straws Are Made